 To register a new Miro profile, choose to sign in and then click Sign up in the top right corner of the login window.

-- Select the right level of board access for everyone in the meeting.
-You can choose between four options: allow everyone on the meeting to access the board with view/comment/edit access or leave the board private and available for signed-in Miro users who have access to the board on the Miro side.
+Select the right level of board access for everyone in the meeting and click Embed board.
+You can choose between four options: allow view/comment/edit access, or leave the board private and available for signed-in Miro users who have access to the board on the Miro side.

 ⚠️ Anyone can comment option is not supported if you embed a board located in a free team.

 ✏️ If you select Private in this flow but the board is set to public availability on the Miro side, it will default to public availability in Google Meet as well.
 However, the access level that you set for the embedded board on the Google Meet side does not affect the board sharing settings set on the Miro side.
 Learn more.